 - The 2004 Children Act made local authorities responsible for ensuring and overseeing the effective delivery of services for children, working closely with others.
 They must also promote children's welfare and well-being as defined by the five outcomes.

 The LGA works with local authorities, including lead members for children's services, to deliver better outcomes for children and young people.

-Cllr David Simmonds, Chair of the LGA's Children and Young People Board, responds to the Department for Education's announcement of new interactive adoption maps and funding.
+Councillor David Simmonds, Chair of the LGA's Children and Young People Board, has responded to the creation of the new offence of causing psychological harm to children through parental neglect.

 The DfE has recently published new guidance to councils on local policies on the delegation of day-to-day decision making from social workers to those caring for looked-after children.

 The Local Government Association (LGA) and SOLACE support the principle of greater flexibility for local authorities to deliver services in the way that works best for local children and young people.

 New statutory guidance on children who run away or go missing from home or care was published in January 2014.

 Cllr Nick Forbes of the LGA comments on SOLACE's recently published (May) report on 'Reclaiming children's services', which calls for a national conversation on the future of Children's services.